DSkrzypiec/blogImpl/content/post/FavTechTalks/index.md

 ## "From Vim muggle to wizard in ten easy steps" - Erik Falor [Openwest 2015]
 **Link:** https://www.youtube.com/watch?v=MquaityA1SM

+It's my favorite talk in **vim overview** category.
+I'd recommended this presentation to anyone who wants to check out what is vim, what it does and why it's cool.
+Erik has prepared very good presentation.
+Besides presenting ten selected features of vim he also mentioned about history of text editors and vim.
+This talk is in form of live coding but very well prepared.
+There is no typos, delays and so on.
+The pace of presentation is rather fast but for an overview I think it's excellent.
+I really enjoyed listening to this talk.
+I think after this talk I've deep dived into vim.

 ## "Advanced Python (or understanding Python)" - Thomas Wouters [Google 2007]
 **Link:** https://www.youtube.com/watch?v=E_kZDvwofHY